Homework 3: Exploring and Finishing the BoundingBox

 It is worth remembering that x_ + width_

-gives first coordinate that is not part of the bounding box (i.e., the column just to the right of the bounding box).
+gives you the first x-coordinate that is not part of the bounding box (i.e., the column just to the right of the bounding box).
 Similarly, y_ + height_

-gives the first row that is not part of the bounding box (i.e., the row just below the bounding box).
-This is property actually quite useful when doing comparisons.
+gives you the first row that is not part of the bounding box (i.e., the row just below the bounding box).
+This property is actually quite useful when doing comparisons.

 Implementing wrapWithin